mltomlins0n/QANotes/PegaNotes (SSA).md

 **Allow multiple users** enables multiple operators to update the same case at the same time.
 A lock only occurs when the user submits the case.
 Changes are made by whichever operator submits first.
 When a second operator submits, they must refresh the case to get the new changes made by the first operator.
 The second operator can then submit their changes.

 Cases are locked on **parent** cases, and cascade down to any child cases created, the default being **allow one user**.
 This can be overwritten at the **child** case level, when multiple users need to access the child cases.

+<a name="flow"></a>
+## Flow Action Processing (Unit 17)

+**In Pega, you can add pre- and post-processing actions to a flow action to manipulate data.
+These actions enable you to add related tasks to the flow action.
+For example, you can concatenate a person's first name and last name to create their full name**.

+Pre-processing begins when a user selects a flow action as well as when the user is presented with the assignment.
+So if a user completes an assignment, then returns to is later, pre-processing will happen again.
+Logic can be added to test whether this should happen.

+Pre-processing actions could be running a data transform, initializing a value, or initializing a list.

+Consider the possibility of reuse when decising whether to use a pre-processing action.
+If a pre- or post-processing action applies to only one case type, then specialize the flow action for the case type instead of adding the pre-or post-processing action.